Historic Gardens

 Gardens of the Woodrow Wilson Family Home

 Reportedly designed under the influence of Jessie Wilson, the future president's mother, the landscape was divided into the formal front yard and working back yards, which included vegetable and flower beds as well as a kitchen house, privy and carriage house.
 While little documentation of the property exists from the time of the Wilson family's occupation, records indicate that roses, tea olives, crepe myrtle, japonica, and other shrubs were planted in the front yard, implying its use as a decorative garden area.
-Rehabilitated in 2013, large magnolias line the front of the property, shading a Victorian garden in the spirit of Jessie Wilson’s vision.
+Rehabilitated in 2023, large magnolias line the front of the property, shading a Victorian garden in the spirit of Jessie Wilson’s vision.

-Visit our Garden Search to find exactly what you're looking for.
+Visit our Garden Database to find exactly what you're looking for.
 With detailed information about every plant in all six of our historic properties, this database represents a wide swath of the diverse flora native to South Carolina.